-A joint bank account can provide you and your partner, family member or friend, somewhere to deposit and store joint funds.
 You’ll also be able to withdraw money and make payments if needed.

-Non-UK nationals from outside the EU may need to provide a visa or residential permit.
+Non-UK nationals from outside the EU may need to provide a visa, or residential permit.

 There are a number of different documents you can use which are accepted, some common types include:

-You may want to check your credit scores and the information these credit agencies hold to make sure it is accurate and up to date.
+You may want to check your credit scores and the information these credit agencies hold to make sure everything is accurate and up to date.
 There may be a small fee for doing this.